jackyzha0/play/dialogue/life-of-a-player.md

 S: I don’t think that’s what Descartes means.
 Descartes' statement is about doubt.
 Specifically, thinking about one’s lack of existence is already proof of one’s existence.
 “We cannot doubt our existence while we doubt”.

 P: Let me expand on this: surprise, or some sort of non-determinism, is what makes us feel alive.
-Any sequence of events your mind can predict feels like the opposite ofadventure, love, or whatever you want to call this feeling of vivid existence.
+Any sequence of events your mind can predict feels like the opposite of adventure, love, or whatever you want to call this feeling of vivid existence.

-S: Watching a noisy TV — a pattern you can’t predict — doesn’t feel very entertaining nor adventurous.
+S: Watching a noisy TV — a pattern you can’t predict — doesn't feel very entertaining nor adventurous.

 P: My definition of surprise is closer to Kolmogorov Complexity.
 If it is a “cheap” surprise like a random pattern — whose internal process I can conceive — I am not satisfied.
 If we are talking about a novel, a first date, or a really long afternoon with my dog, the process behind those events is so complex, so high in terms of Kolmogorov Complexity, that the surprise satisfies me.